Leonardo-Boss/suckless-site/www.suckless.org/common/community.md

 Mailing lists
 -------------

-* `dwm@suckless.org` - for dwm users, development discussion, bug reports, patches, and general discussion
+* `dev@suckless.org` - for dwm users, wmii users, st user, ...,  development discussion, bug reports, patches, and general discussion
 * `hackers@suckless.org` - commit messages and diffs from all suckless projects are posted here, and can be replied to
 * `wiki@suckless.org` - for discussion about wiki, also automatic wiki commit messages are posted here.
-* `wmii@suckless.org`- for wmii users, bug reports, and general discussion

 ### Mailing list commands